HungryByte/VHDL/README.md

 ![screenshot](L7datapathv5.png)

-Implemented System on Chip, Register Transfer Level, and module hierarchical design methodology for decreasing the time to calculate the factorial of a number.
+Implemented System on Chip (hardware accelerated), Register Transfer Level, and module hierarchical design methodology for decreasing the time the system take to calculate the factorial of a number.

 ![screenshot](SoC.png)